SimonNiese/Connect4-3D/README.md

 ## Placing pieces
 To place a piece, type the coordinates for x and y, separated with "," i.e. 2,3.
 The piece will automatically fall to the lowest unoccupied space.

+## Playing against AI
+To play against the AI, simply type the name for player 2 as AI.